life-itself/coco/cc201-practical-action/day-0.md

 Welcome to Conscious Coliving in Action!
 We’re thrilled to have you join us on this transformative journey.
 Over the next 8 sessions, we'll explore the practical aspects of conscious coliving and equip you with tools to bring it to life in a way that works for you.

-We started this series of courses with our Conscious Coliving 101 \[link\] which covers the fundamentals of conscious coliving, and Transforming Conflict in Community \[link\], which addresses how to use conflict for growth and transformation.
-This course dives deeper into how you actually engage in conscious coliving, with practical steps to guide you on your way.
+We started this series of courses with our [Conscious Coliving 101](https://lifeitself.org/conscious-coliving-course) which covers the fundamentals of conscious coliving, and [Transforming Conflict in Community](https://lifeitself.org/transforming-conflict-in-community-course), which addresses how to use conflict for growth and transformation.
+This course dives deeper into the practical steps to engage in conscious coliving.

 \[Haven’t taken CC101 yet?
 Sign up here.\](https://lifeitself.org/conscious-coliving-course)

 We are covering a lot during this course and by the end of it you should:

-- Be clear on what kind of conscious coliving environment is best for you
+- Be clear on what conscious coliving environment is best for you

 - What your requirements and expectations are for conscious coliving and how to manage these